kenneth-leblanc/YaNESASM/README.md

 # YaNESASM
-YaNASASM - Yet Another NES Assembler aims to be as easy as NESASM with some minor improvements
+YaNASASM - Yet Another NES Assembler aims to be as easy an drop in NESASM replacement with some minor improvements

 ## Features